ktkanishka/topcoder-srm-java/README.rst

 Nikuyoshi's answer code for TopCoder Single Round Match.

-The problem statement for each solution can be found at `TopCoder Problem Archieve`_.
+The problem statement for each solution can be found at the `TopCoder Problem Archieve`_.

-The part of solutions is written in my own time (that means: not during contest) so I try to make them as clean as possible.
+The part of solutions is written on my own time (that means: not during contest) so I try to make them as clean as possible.

 +-----------+----------+-------+